josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧬_distributed_complicity_in_modern_warfare.md

 ---

-## 🧯 Moral injury as a system output
+## 🧯 Moral Injury As A System Output
 Distributed complicity produces a distinctive harm:

 - individuals feel responsible,